 The intervention for a metacognitive planning deficit is explicit instruction in the forethought phase.
 This does not mean completing the task for the learner.
 It means teaching them to plan, step by step, before they encounter the blank page.

 The first strategy is micro-tasking the first step.
-Instead of 'write an essay about the causes of the First World War', the teacher says 'your first job is to write one sentence about one cause you have already studied.'
-The task is still there, unchanged.
-The entry point is defined.
-For many learners, this is sufficient to start.
-Once started, momentum often takes over.
-The avoidance was about the planning demand, not about the content.
+Instead of saying 'write an essay about the causes of the First World War', the teacher says 'your first job is to write one sentence about one cause you have already studied.'
+The full task is still there, unchanged.
+But the entry point is now clear.

 The second strategy is a worked example.
 Providing a model of a completed first paragraph, or even a partially completed one with blanks to fill, shows the learner what the output looks like and how it is structured.
 For learners who cannot form a mental representation of the finished task, the model provides one externally.
 This is one of the most robust findings in cognitive science: worked examples reduce cognitive load at the point of highest demand and allow learners to observe the expert's planning process rather than having to construct it independently.

 The third strategy is choice of entry point.
-Rather than requiring every learner to begin at the same place, allow learners to start with the aspect of the task they find most accessible.
-A learner who can write about one cause but not sequence an essay can begin there.
-Starting generates text.
-Text can be organised into an essay structure later.
-The alternative, waiting for a learner to plan the whole essay before writing anything, often produces nothing at all.
+Instead of making every learner start in the same place, let learners begin with the part of the task they find easiest to access.
+A learner who can write about one cause, but cannot yet sequence an essay, can begin there.

 Graphic organisers help learners plan before writing.
 Using boxes for 'cause', 'evidence', and 'consequence' lowers planning stress.
 Learners see and adjust their plan on paper, then write (Thinking Framework).

 Writer's Block (Structural Learning) makes planning concrete.
 Learners arrange physical blocks with task steps before writing.
-This externalises planning (Hayes, 1996).
+This externalises planning.
 Learners struggling with internal planning can plan externally first (Flower & Hayes, 1981), then write.

 The EEF (2018) suggests teaching metacognition directly.
 Model strategies and then give learners control.
 Evidence shows good progress using this approach across ages and subjects.
 Learners can gain seven months extra progress (EEF, 2018).